Gardening Terminology: Strange Gardening & Botanical Words That Are Important For Gardeners

-Class 5 is very poor land, unfit for growing agricultural crops, often flood prone.
+Class 5 is very poor land, unfit for growing agricultural crops, often flood-prone.

 Class 3 land is subdivided into several subsets and is “average” land with various characteristics.

-A propagation method where a low hanging branch or shoot is secured in the soil, whilst still attached to the parent plant, until it forms roots and is able to be detached from the parent plant.
+A propagation method where a low hanging branch or shoot is secured in the soil, whilst still attached to the parent plant until it forms roots and is able to be detached from the parent plant.

 Leaves take a long time to compost but make an excellent rich compost that is dark and earthy.
-It i very moisture retentive and is an excellent addition to other composts where moisture retention needs to be improved.
+It is very moisture retentive and is an excellent addition to other composts where moisture retention needs to be improved.

 Loam is a mix of predominantly sand and a smaller quantity of clay particles along with other soil particles.
-The proportion of sand to clay subdivides loams into sandy loam, silty loam, sandy clay loam, silty clay loam and clay loam.
+The proportion of sand to clay subdivides loam into sandy loam, silty loam, sandy clay loam, silty clay loam and clay loam.

 Loam-based composts have a percentage of loam added to them.
 This makes them heavier, hence less likely for pots to blow over, and less likely exhibit rapid temperature fluctuations.

 Minor plant nutrient.
 Where plants suffer a deficiency it can be remedied by a foliar feed containing Epsom salts.